x21L/GameOfLife/README.md

 ## Some Tips
 If you want to initialize the field randomly you can use a coin flip.

-The following snippet generates two random numbers 0 or 1.
+The following snippet generates one random numbers which value is 0 or 1.

 ~~~java
 int coin = new Random().nextInt(2);